limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 31337/tcp filtered Elite   no-response
 ```

-`nmap` finds one open port `80/tcp`, no SSH service, and a bunch of filtered ports.
+`nmap` finds `80/tcp` open, no SSH service, and a bunch of filtered ports.
 Although I don't know what to make of the filtered ports now, they may prove interesting later.
-Who knows?
+Who knows, right?

 ### Directory/File Enumeration

-I've always like to use `wfuzz` and `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists) to fuzz for directories and/or files because they produce actionable results.
+The combination of `wfuzz` and `big.txt` from [SecLists](https://github.com/danielmiessler/SecLists) is my go-to weapon and ammunition to fuzz for directories and/or files because they produce actionable results.
 Here, I find two WordPress installations and the presence of one interesting directory `/secret` in the host.

 ```
 # wfuzz -w /usr/share/seclists/Discovery/Web-Content/big.txt --hc 404 http://pinkydb/FUZZ